-If the youth is very young and cannot speak to the judge, being present in court will bring the case to life and help show the case is about a human being with wants, needs, desires, and hopes that should be for the hearing.
-If the youth is going to miss activiconsidered.
+If the youth is very young and cannot speak to the judge, being present in court will bring the case to life and help show the case is about a human being with wants, needs, desires, and hopes that should be considered.
 When youth attend the hearing, the court is less likely to focus primarily on the parents' circumstances.
 When only the parents attend court, the focus is on what they have and or have not accomplished.
 When the youth is present, there is equal attention on the youth and what the youth needs.